 7. Canada Team 3 (Briannah Tsang, Alyssa Saramatunga, Sabrina Gill)

 10. Canada Team 4 (Anna Gamelo, Mikaela Gerber)

 Individually, Canada's Pegg placed third behind two Shanghai gymnasts.

-combined results from the Open and the Cup will determine the event finalists
+The combined results from the Open and the Cup will determine the event finalists for Saturday's round.

 NOVEMBER 16 - LARGE CONTINENT TO MASSILIA CUP